-Turnitin ("turn it in") is a tool that compares submitted writing with content found on the internet, in various published works, and in papers submitted by other students to determine how similar the texts are.
+Some courses enable Turnitin ("turn it in") for specific assignments.
+Turnitin is a tool that compares submitted writing with content found on the internet, in various published works, and in papers submitted by other students to determine how similar the texts are.
 Text that is similar to other work but is not correctly cited is a form of plagiarism.

-Students may upload a draft of their paper anytime prior to the assignment deadline to view their Similarity report.
+Students can upload a draft of their paper anytime prior to the assignment deadline to view their Similarity report.
 If a student determines their paper requires corrections, they can upload a revised version of their work for grading.
 Using Turnitin is a way for students to feel confident that they have cited source materials appropriately in their academic papers.

-Instructions for using Turnitin are provided with any assignments that have Turnitin enabled.
+Instructions for using Turnitin are provided with any assignment that has Turnitin enabled.